Janis spent 22 years of her career providing mental health services and critical incident stress debriefing to law enforcement officers.

 Typical examples of maintaining confidentiality are when the priest offers confession to the professed sinner or when the therapist provides the safety of a private office for the conflicted client to freely open up and receive support.

 But, as mentioned, there are times when the secrets are about the subcultures within the profession itself.
 For cops, it's referred to as "The Thin Blue Line."
-There is a certain amount of "shop talk" among colleagues in the respective professions that is kept in-house.
+There is a certain amount of "shop talk" among colleagues in their respective professions that is kept in-house.